jek-bao-choo/splunk-otel-example/apm-erl/makefile-helloworld/README.md

 include ./erlang.mk
 ```

+The correct way to get erlang.mk is from https://erlang.mk/guide/getting_started.html
-Get erlang.mk from https://github.com/ninenines/cowboy and put it in the root folder of the project.
+Alternatively, get erlang.mk from https://github.com/ninenines/cowboy and put it in the root folder of the project.

 ### Step 4: Instructions

-To try this example, you need GNU make and git in your PATH.
+To try this example, you need GNU make (version 4; ensure not version 3 or lower) and git in your PATH.

 To build and run the example, use the following command: